Kachur Family Recipes

 5. Gently spread egg yolk mixture over the egg whites.
 Add flour, 1/4 cup at a time, and gently fold into the egg mixture until just blended.

 6. Divide the batter into equal parts and bake in the cake pans at 350°F for about 15 minutes, or until lightly browned.
-Remove from the oven and let sit in the pans for about 5 minutes, then remove from the pans, peel off wax paper, and cool on racks.
+Remove from the oven and let sit in the pans for about 5 minutes, then remove from the pans, peel off parchment paper, and cool on racks until prepared to assemble.

 Caramel Topping & Assembly Ingredients